damfinkel/cerealizr/README.md

-# cerealize
+# cerealizr

 A simple library to transform objects.

 # Installation

 ```
-$ npm i cerealize # or yarn add cerealize
+$ npm i cerealizr # or yarn add cerealizr
 ```

 # What is it good for?

-Cerealize provides a Serializer class which allows you to transform objects into whatever you want.
+Cerealizr provides a Serializer class which allows you to transform objects into whatever you want.
 It's specially useful for transforming API requests or responses into nicely formatted and useful data to use in your app.

 # Basic Usage

 ```
-const { Serializer } = require('cerealize');
+const Serializer = require('cerealizr');

 const someObject = {
   id: 1,